uberhalit/EldenRingFpsUnlockAndMore/README.md

 ## Limitations

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
 You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
-* in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
+* in fullscreen the game forces the monitor to 60 Hz and there is currently no known way to bypass this
-* if your monitor does not support Hz override (Preferred Refreshrate missing and Profile Inspector won't work either) you won't be able to play at a higher refresh rate in fullscreen, play in windowed mode as an alternative

 ## Version History
 * v0.0.0.3-beta (2022-02-25)